-Admission to the programme is assessed through application and interview, which will include an informal assessment of performance.
-This programme accepts students from any performance discipline or genre, and on any instrument or voice.
+Admission to the programme is assessed through application, audition and interview.
+This programme accepts any instrument or voice normally taught at Trinity Laban.

 Academic Entry Requirements

 - A degree, or equivalent training and/or professional experience is normally required.
 For entry, applicants are normally expected to hold a good pass in a BA, BMus (Hons) or equivalent qualification.
 The programme welcomes applicants who do not hold an undergraduate degree, but can demonstrate equivalent previous study and/or experience.
 Applicants without a degree will be required to apply for Recognition of Prior Learning to demonstrate suitability for postgraduate study; - Considerable professional experience in music education and/or participatory settings, which should normally be current or recent. - Fluent musical skills on a principal instrument/voice (normally grade 8 or equivalent professional experience); - (for International Students) IELTS 6.5 overall with a minimum of 5.5 in all 4 areas / Trinity College London Integrated Skills in English III (ISEIII).